LOST & FOUND PETS

 Redeeming Your Pet

-• Call us at (928) 526-0742 or visit us during open hours to claim your pet
+• Call us at (928) 526-0742 or email support@highcountryhumane.org or visit us during open hours to claim your pet.

-• All animals must leave in a carrier or with a collar and leash (available for purchase at the shelter)
+• All animals must leave in a carrier or with a collar and leash (available for purchase at the shelter).

 LOST PET RESOURCES